Gerontocracy: Organizational examples

 Outside the political sphere, gerontocracy may be observed in other institutional hierarchies of various kinds.
 Generally the mark of a gerontocracy is the presence of a substantial number of septuagenarian or octogenarian leaders—those younger than this are too young for the label to be appropriate, while those older than this have generally been too few in number to dominate the leadership.
 The rare centenarian who has retained a position of power is generally by far the oldest in the hierarchy.

 Gerontocracy generally occurs as a phase in the development of an entity, rather than being part of it throughout its existence.
 Opposition to gerontocracy may cause weakening or elimination of this characteristic by instituting things like term limits or mandatory retirement ages.

 Judges of the United States courts, for example, serve for life, but a system of incentives to retire at full pay after a given age and disqualification from leadership has been instituted.
 The International Olympic Committee instituted a mandatory retirement age in 1965, and Pope Paul VI removed the right of cardinals to vote for a new pope once they reached the age of 80, which was to limit the number of cardinals that would vote for the new Pope, due to the proliferation of cardinals that was occurring at the time and is continuing to occur (when Paul died there were 15 cardinals over 80 compared to 114 young enough to be electors while when Pope Francis died there were 117 cardinals over 80 compared to 135 young enough to be electors).

 Gerontocracy may emerge in an institution not initially known for it.
-The Ramakrishna Order and Church of Christ (Latter Day Saints) were both founded by young men (Note: Vivekananda and Swami Brahmananda were both 23 when they led the Disciples of Ramakrishna in taking monastic vows after his death, and Joseph Smith was 24 when he incorporated the Church.) but soon evolved enduring seniority-based succession systems with the result that in 2025 the successor organizations are led by men (Swami Gautamananda, its seventh nonagenarian president and Dallin H. Oaks, the ninth man to serve as president, and third to accede, past age 90) who did not even accede to the respective presidencies until already in their nineties.
+The Ramakrishna Order and Church of Christ (Latter Day Saints) were both founded by young men (Note: Vivekananda and Swami Brahmananda were both 23 when they led the Disciples of Ramakrishna in taking monastic vows after his death, and Joseph Smith was 24 when he incorporated the Church.) but soon evolved enduring seniority-based succession systems with the result that in 2026 the successor organizations are led by men (Swami Gautamananda, its seventh nonagenarian president and Dallin H. Oaks, the ninth man to serve as president, and third to accede past age 90) who did not even accede to their respective presidencies until their nineties.